 If a club claims a player who is not currently signed to an MLS contract, the club must issue the player a Genuine Offer within three days.

 Claiming a Guaranteed Player

-If a player with a guaranteed contract is waived, any interested MLS club will have 48 hours from the notice of waivers to claim the player by notifying the League Office of the intention to claim the player and the amount of the player's salary budget charge.
-The player will be awarded to the club willing to absorb the highest salary budget charge.
-In the event that the highest salary budget charge is submitted by more than one club, the player will be awarded to the club with the lowest points per game average.
+If a player with a guaranteed contract is waived, any interested MLS club will have 48 hours from the notice of waivers to claim the player by notifying the League of the intention to claim the player and the amount of the player's Salary Budget Charge they wish to assume.
+The player will be awarded based on a number of factors, including but not limited to, which club is willing to absorb the highest Salary Budget Charge.
+If the highest Salary Budget Charge is submitted by more than one club, the player will be awarded to the club with the lowest points-per-game average.

 Players who are eligible to be placed on Waivers are as follows:

-- Any player waived by an MLS club during the current MLS season
+- Any player waived by a club during the current MLS season

 - Completed College Eligibility: Any player who has completed his college eligibility in the MLS season immediately prior to the MLS SuperDraft and was not on the SuperDraft list.